 A single investigator abstracted details about study design, patient population, comparison groups, setting, screening method, analysis, followup, and results.
 A second investigator reviewed data abstraction for accuracy.
-By using prespecified criteria for RCTs, cohort studies, and diagnostic accuracy studies developed by the USPSTF,55 two investigators independently rated the quality of studies (good, fair, poor) and resolved discrepancies by consensus (Appendix B5).
+By using prespecified criteria developed by the USPSTF55 for RCTs, cohort studies, and diagnostic accuracy studies, two investigators independently rated the quality of studies (good, fair, or poor) and resolved discrepancies by consensus (Appendix B5).